Global Crop Monitor

 Global Climate Influences Overview

-La Niña conditions are likely to develop during the next several months.
-The CPC/IRI predicts there is a 71 to 75 percent chance of La Niña during October 2024 to February 2025.
+La Niña conditions will likely develop during the next several months.
+The CPC/IRI predicts there is a 72 percent chance of La Niña during December 2024 to February 2025.
 If La Niña does develop, it will likely be a weak and short-lived event, likely returning to ENSO-neutral conditions by March 2025.
-2024 will almost certainly be the warmest year on record.
-Above-average temperatures are likely in many regions during the remainder of 2024 and into 2025.
+Indian Ocean Dipole (IOD) index values were negative during October and November and have since returned to a neutral state.
+A transition to neutral IOD values is forecast during December.
+Global temperatures for January to October 2024 were the warmest on record with 2024 almost certainly becoming the warmest year on record.

 Source: UCSB Climate Hazards Center